The Abel Program is driven by an inspirational group of women from within the community. We’re pleased to have you meet them!

 Community worker, Junju

 Patricia is our beacon of joy!
 She joined Judith in looking after our Junju students after Salome moved to Livingstonia.
-Together they climb the steepest slopes and trudge over the muddiest paths to visit about 20 kids each week.
+Together they climb the steepest slopes and trudge over the muddiest paths to visit their students at home.

 Try 1.jpeg